openo-beta/Open-O/.devcontainer/README.md

 ## Build Issues

-* Ensure prior to every build you run
+* Ensure prior to a build with changes or switching branches you run

     ```zsh
     make clean